FerrazRezende/ScrapyAMZ/README.md

 <img src="https://i.ibb.co/pfSWVc4/10.png" alt="10" border="0">

 <h1>Final considerations</h1>
-<h3>I hope this script can help you in some way and that it is of good use!</h3><br>
+<h3>I hope this script can help you in some way and that it is of to good use!</h3><br>

 <p>There are many uses for data scraping and several other ways to do it, feel free
-to update the content and make the changes you think necessary.
-Study is never too much!</p>
+to update the content and make the changes you think is necessary.
+Knowledgement is never too much!</p>

 <p>If you have any questions, feel free to contact us, <a href="https://wa.me/5511980448707">Whatsapp</a>
 or <a href="https://discordapp.com/users/Matheus-Ferraz#3474">Discord</a></p>